gromacs/gromacs/docs/release-notes/2020/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

+Up to a factor 2.5 speed-up of the non-bonded free-energy kernel
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The non-bonded free-energy kernel is a factor 2.5 faster with non-zero A and B states and a factor 1.5 with one zero state.
+This especially improves the run performance when non-perturbed non-bondeds are offloaded to a GPU.
+In that case the PME-mesh calculation now always takes the most CPU time.

 Proper dihedrals of Fourier type and improper dihedrals of preriodic type are SIMD accelerated
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""